Quasicrystalline Analogue of the Haldane Model: Symmetry Analysis

 where $\sigma_d$ is the mirror plane indicated in Fig. \ref{Fig:Symmetries}.
 Combinations of these operations $\widetilde{C}_8^n$ and $\widetilde{C}_8^n \, \widetilde{\sigma}_d$ are also symmetries.
 A final symmetry is the anti-unitary time-reversal symmetry:

 where $\mathcal{K}$ denotes complex conjugation.
 Note that $\mathcal{T}_x^2=+\mathbbm{1}$, which means we do not get any Kramers-type doubling of degeneracies.

-We focus on the $\text{K}$ point (corner) of the QBZ, and aim to demonstrate that the four-fold degeneracy at the Dirac point is symmetry-protected, rather than accidental.
+We aim to demonstrate that the four-fold degeneracy at the Dirac point is symmetry-protected, rather than accidental.
 First, we note that the full set of 16 basis states separates into two independent sets of 8 basis states which are not coupled together.
 The Hamiltonian can therefore be written in block diagonal form: